Train-In-Blocks-Ltd/Landing/content/blog/six-reasons-to-choose-train-in-blocks.md

 ### [PT Minder](/compare/ptminder/)

-* Five different pricing bands ranging from £26 to £107
+* Five different pricing bands ranging from £26 to £107 with anything between one and 250 clients
 * Clearly laid out into section showing upcoming plans, past data, reminders and financial details (allowing you to keep track of payments etc)
-* Comprehensive list of workouts with video tutorial
+* Comprehensive list of workouts with video tutorial (suitable for everyone from beginner to expert)

 ### [Trainerize](/compare/trainerize/)